 <?xml version="1.0" encoding="UTF-8"?> <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9" xmlns:xhtml="http://www.w3.org/1999/xhtml"> <url> <loc>https://www.google.com/intl/am/gmail/about/</loc> <xhtml:link href="https://www.google.com/gmail/about/" hreflang="x-default" rel="alternate"/> <xhtml:link href="https://www.google.com/intl/el/gmail/about/" hreflang="el" rel="alternate"/> <xhtml:link href="https://www.google.com/intl/it/gmail/about/" hreflang="it" rel="alternate"/> <xhtml:link href="https://www.google.com/intl/ar/gmail/about/" hreflang="ar" rel="alternate"/> ...

-security.txt was ratified by the IETF as RFC 9116 - A File Format to Aid in Security Vulnerability Disclosure which allows websites to define security policies and contact details.
-There are multiple reasons this might be of interest in testing scenarios, including but not limited to:
+security.txt was ratified by the IETF as RFC 9116 - A File Format to Aid in Security Vulnerability Disclosure which allows sites to define security policies and contact details.
+There are multiple reasons why this might be of interest in testing scenarios, which include, but are not limited to:

 - Identifying further paths or resources to include in discovery/analysis.